 Drilling down to the physics academia hierarchy we see highly imbalanced power relationships, a tragic surplus of competition for the dwindling number of tenured or senior positions, intense intellectual bullying and intimidation, and generally intolerable work conditions for many individuals entering the field.

 Progress on the many issues in the physics community has been slow at best.
 The intellectual and administrative hierarchies are each bureacracies more intent on serving their own self interest than serving the individual contributors who do the bulk of the science.
-There is zero accountability as long as you keep your head low and enjoy your priviledge.
+There is zero accountability as long as you keep your head low and enjoy your privilege.
 The entire situation reeks of one requiring bold leadership from university Chancellors and Presidents to design the research and development organizations for the future and establish a strategic plan to make it happen.
 I believe that the paradigm shift to the NPQG era presents a tremendous opportunity to realize a new vision for science organizations, one designed for healthy power relationships and behaviours.
-Frankly, I would start over with a big brand new sheet of blank paper.
+Frankly, I would start over with a big brand new clean sheet of blank paper.

 Let’s dive down a level into the hierarchical structures and organizational behaviour of academia.
 In particular, let’s brainstorm ideas for employment of skilled scientists and engineers.
 I think the gig economy is a trend that will continue to flourish.
 Imagine a professional gig economy emerging from a blend of the blue collar gig economy and the professional independent contractor type of employment.
 Many aspects of the gig economy were also present in the corporate nest direct employment, but with a different implementation, economics, and power structure.
 The de-nesting of individuals from corporations is a trend that started long ago with fewer and fewer benefits and shifting compensation structures such that pay becomes the main economic connection.
 Somehow in all those debit-credit transactions the dealer ended up winning for the house.